1. I DID NOT SUBMIT A REQUEST FOR REVIEW FORM. IS IT TOO LATE TO REQUEST A FORM?

 NEUTRAL PARTY OR INDEPENDENT CONSULTANT?

-At this time, the Independent Foreclosure Reviews will continue for OneWest Bank.
+At this time, the Independent Foreclosure Review continues for OneWest Bank.

 6. MY SERVICER WAS PART OF THE INDEPENDENT FORECLOSURE REVIEW.
 WHY IS MY SERVICER